 With cuts across hiring spend in many organisations, a possible solution involves considering leveraging the skills and talent you already have within your business.

-EVA’s Digital Employee Journey allows companies to build a database that allows them to map existing capabilities within their organisations.
-Our process involves not only engaging employees to nurture meaningful relationships but also utilises insights from employee behaviour to feed ML-powered predictions that drive employee career progression.
+EVA’s Digital Employee Journey allows companies to build a database that maps existing capabilities within their organisations.
+Our process involves engaging employees to nurture meaningful relationships and utilising insights from employee behaviour to feed ML-powered predictions that drive employee career progression.
 This ensures companies can get the best from their existing talent pool without always looking to time-consuming and costly external recruitment.

 Another important benefit of this practice is that it can inspire and boost morale in the workforce, making them more productive as it shows that hard work pays off and that there is a place to grow and succeed in the company.
 This is extremely important during crises as employees may feel unmotivated and unproductive due to the challenging predicament.

 Additionally, it improves company culture by creating healthy competitiveness.

 How does EVA empower your organisation to scale operations successfully?

 With EVA’s contextual knowledge of all the stages and statuses of all of your business workflows, EVA can manage individual requests and initiate the best next-step actions, every time.